 NOTIFICATION:

-Body Shots received a freakishly high volume of submissions for such a small team—and our editor reads everything, there are no slush readers here.
-Therefore, we do not offer feedback or send rejection emails for Body Shots!
+BODY SHOTS receives a high volume of submissions for such a small team — and our editor reads everything himself.
+We do not offer feedback or send rejection emails for Body Shots.

 If your story is accepted, you will be notified by email.

-If we begin announcing the authors who were selected for our second issue and you haven’t heard from us yet, it means your story was not accepted.
+If we begin announcing the authors selected for the issue and you have not heard from us, it means your story was not accepted for this issue.
+However, unless you withdraw it, your submission remains in our queue for consideration for future issues.

-If your story is not accepted, please don’t take it as a reflection on you or your writing.
-We are also authors and understand this process—trust us when we say, submissions are a gauntlet of subjectivity and circumstance, so you shouldnever let it discourage you from writing!
+If your story is not accepted, please do not take it as a reflection on you or your writing.
+We are writers too, and we know how subjective this process is.
+Never let it discourage you from writing.

 GOOD LUCK AND HAPPY WRITING!